MicrosoftDocs/memdocs/sccm/desktop-analytics/compat-assessment.md

 ### Adopted version available

-There's another version of this app that's highly adopted by other customers.
-This signal uses data from Ready for Windows.
+There is another version of this app that's highly adopted by other customers.
+This signal uses adoption data from windows ecosystem.
 If there are any upgrade blockers with your current version, consider deploying the alternative version instead.
+You can refer to application health under "Prepare Production" to find alternate application adopted versions.

 ### Driver dependency